-Edinburgh Napier University encourages applications from students who have previously been cared for by a local authority; in residential care, foster care, kinship care (cared for by friends or relatives), or looked after at home, or adopted (having been in the care of a UK local authority).
+Edinburgh Napier University encourages applications from students who have previously been cared for by a local authority; in residential care, foster care, kinship care (cared for by friends or relatives), looked after at home, or adopted (having been in the care of a UK local authority).

-We offer individual support, a contextualised 'adjusted' admissions policy which outlines minimum entry requirements, and guidance from a dedicated named contact, from pre-entry to graduation, post graduate studies and beyond through our Alumni team.
-Edinburgh Napier University can support students with an experience of care with:
+We offer individual support, a contextualised 'adjusted' admissions policy which outlines minimum entry requirements, and guidance from a dedicated named contact - from pre-entry to graduation, post graduate studies and beyond through our Alumni team.
+Edinburgh Napier University can support you with:

-- help to access available bursaries (care-experienced bursary of up to £1,000 per year of study)
+- help to access available bursaries (including our dedicated care-experienced bursary of up to £1,000 per year);